PeterNaydenov/morph/README.md

 Version 3 introduces the ability to render only specific placeholders, rather than rerendering the entire template.
 This means that if your template represents a full page, you can rerender only the placeholders affected by changed data.

 The `render` function now takes a command as its first argument.
-Available commands are: `'render'`, `'debug'`, and `'snippets'`.
+Available commands are: `render`, `debug`, and `snippets`.
 Other arguments have no changes.
 Just shifted right.
 The second argument becomes the data, the third is dependencies, and the fourth is a list of post-processing functions.

 In version 3.x.x, the data is always the second argument.
 It can be a string, as in version 2.x.x.
 The term "command" is no longer used for this argument; instead, it is called "instructions".
-Available instructions include: `'raw'`, `'demo'`, `'handshake'`, and `'placeholders'`.
+Available instructions include: `raw`, `demo`, `handshake`, and `placeholders`.

 To migrate to version 3.x.x, please read:
 - [Migration guide](./Migration.guide.md)